Photo by Yan Ropert-Coudert

 Organisation for the Conservation of Penguins

-The Macaroni penguin is the most numerous of all the world's penguins, with an estimated world population of over 9 million breeding pairs.
+The Macaroni penguin has an estimated world population of over 6 million breeding pairs.
 The main breeding sites are found on the islands of South Georgia, Crozet, Kerguelen, Heard, McDonald, Prince Edward and Bouvetoya, with other notable colonies in the South Shetlands, South Orkneys and islands off the coast of Southern Chile.
-The Falkland Islands has a population of only 50 breeding pairs.
+The South American population stands at just 12,000 breeding pairs.
+The Falkland Islands has no actual Macaroni colonies, but does have about 50 breeding pairs breeding amongst Rockhopper penguins.

 Macaroni penguins are substantially larger than Rockhoppers, having an average length of around 70cm and an average weight of 5.5kg.
 They are the largest members of the genus Eudyptes.
 The head and upperparts are bluish black, and the underparts are white.
 The large reddish brown bill has exposed pink skin at its base; the eyes are red and the legs and feet are pink.
 The most distinctive features are the golden yellow crests which extend from the centre of the forehead and sweep backwards above the eyes.
 Females are smaller than the males, but have similar plumage.
 Juveniles lack the elegant crests, and have dull brown eyes, and browny black bills.